Compare term deposit rates in New Zealand

 - Term deposit must-know facts and tips

-What is a term deposit, and how does it differ to a savings account?
+What is a term deposit, and how does it differ from a savings account?

 There are two key differences, with term deposits and savings accounts offering unique advantages.
 We explain these below:

 - Interest rates: A term deposit offers a fixed interest rate for the life of your investment.
-For example, “2.50% p.a. for 3 months” or “2.99% p.a. for 3 years”.
+For example, “4.50% p.a. for 3 months” or “4.99% p.a. for 3 years”.
 Interest rates will usually be higher the longer the term is, as banks pay more for the certainty of re-lending your money for longer.
-A savings account offers a floating interest rate which means it can change at any time.
+A savings account offers a floating interest rate, meaning it can change at any time.
 Savings accounts, in most cases, offer lower interest rates than term deposits because you can access your money at any time.

 Top Term Deposits Available Right Now